 IRIDEX Corporation ("IRIDEX", the "Company", "we", "us", or "our") is a leading worldwide provider of therapeutic based laser systems, delivery devices and consumable instrumentation used to treat sight-threatening eye diseases in ophthalmology.
-Our ophthalmology products are sold in the United States ("U.S.") predominantly through a direct sales force, and an independent sales force, and internationally through approximately 70 independent distributors in over 100 countries.
-In February 2012, we completed the sale of our aesthetics business to Cutera, Inc. and reclassified the aesthetics business segment as discontinued operations.
+Our ophthalmology products are sold in the United States predominantly through a direct sales force, and an independent sales force, and internationally through independent distributors.